ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Alternative input compression options

 For learning approaches where NRE or NLE are applied, we cannot train an embedding network simultaneously with the density estimator but instead apply another step to preprocess the data before passing it to the neural network.
-This is because, unlike in NPE, the neural network in NRE and NLE approximates the likelihood or the likelihood ratio directly.
-As a result, the output of the neural network must match those of the simulator, meaning the compression step would have to occur after the density estimator, which is not possible.
 For this purpose, we provide two options for separate data compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
 Note that our implementation assumes that the CNN corresponds to a fully optimised (i.e., fixed) embedding network that has been trained as part of a previous NPE experiment.
 For both PCA and CNN, the